rahil627/my-programming-stuff/langs/programming-languages.md

     - used in Deep Space and Mars Rover
   - https://awesome-cl.com/
     - awesome common lisp repo site
+  - solid dev tools (SLY/SLIME/emacs)
+  - **the CLOG web framework**
+    - a totally awesome way to make websites in pure lisp!! (via websockets)
+  - emacs itself has some cl-like things
+    - cl-lib, EIEIO (a CLOS-like framework)
   - implementations:
     - **SBCL**
       - the standard
       - **native compilation, extremely fast (compares to C!!)**
+      - C FFI
       - it sounds like you can program in any way you want (paradigm) and that **the language itself is modular via extensions** such as CLOS (object-system) and meta-object protocol, kind of like lua
-        - CLOS is apparently wayyy more powerful than any object-oriented language, as you can change the structure of objects on-the-fly
+        - **CLOS is apparently wayyy more powerful than any object-oriented language, as you can change the structure of objects on-the-fly**
       - "what you get with SBCL is a 'full-stack' Lisp with a sophisticated AOT native-code compiler, **supporting a very interactive development style** and providing a blend of imperative, procedural, functional, object-oriented and meta programming."
       - "Mature native code compilation (**including runtime assembler**), **type declarations that lead to optimizations in generated code**, SBCL compiler can use declared types for compile-time type checks, **read/compiler macros**, **extremely easy interface to C** (JNI is a pain in the ass), multi-paradigm and doesn't prematurely optimize like Clojure (I have no need for STM or immutable data structures in 99% of the things I do), **very powerful and flexible debugger**, **CLOS**, more sophisticated interactive development."
     - CCL/clozure